eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tcp.rst

     - |ThreadSettings|
     -
     - |ThreadSettings| for the threads processing incoming TCP connection requests.
-  * - |TCPTransportDescriptor::wait_for_logical_port_negotiation_ms-api|
+  * - |TCPTransportDescriptor::tcp_negotiation_timeout-api|
     - ``uint32_t``
-    - 50
+    - 0
     - Time to wait for logical port negotiation (in ms).
 If a logical port is under negotiation, it waits for the negotiation to finish up to this timeout before trying to send a message to that port.
-Zero value means waiting indefinitely.
+Setting this option to non-zero values increases the discovery time.
+Setting it to zero means no wait but could lead to loss of first messages.

 .. note::